herosdevices.core.bus.serial¶

 baudrate – The baud rate for the serial communication.

-line_termination – character that terminates a line in the communication.
+read_line_termination – character that terminates a line when reading from the device.

 keep_alive – Flag indicating whether to keep the connection open between operations.